ThatConference/insomnia-plugin-that-signing/readme.md

 ## Usage

 The signature needs to be sent as a Request Header.
+Setting up your header in Insomnia:
+Header name: `that-request-signature`
-While setting up your header in Insomnia, for the header's value, press <ctrl+space> to get a list of `tags`.
+Header Value: for the header's value, press <ctrl+space> to get a list of Insomnia `tags`.
 Use the `THAT Signature` tag.
 When you click on the tag a form for values is opened.
 The `Signing Key` field is required.
 Set your environment value for the signing key in this field.

 The `Live Preview` field will show something like, `~headerdataplaceholder~` when all is set.

 ### Making Requests